barryclark/jekyll-now/README.md

 You can start by [opening an issue](https://github.com/barryclark/jekyll-now/issues/new) describing the problem that you're looking to resolve and we'll go from there.

 I want to keep Jekyll Now as minimal as possible.
 Every line of code should be one that's useful to 90% of the people using it.
 Please bear that in mind when submitting feature requests.
 If it's not something that most people will use, it probably won't get merged. :guardsman:

+## Write your post
+1. Fork this repo to your local repo
+2. Clone the local repo
+3. Make your post in the `_posts` folder.
+All files must to write according to [kramdown](https://kramdown.gettalong.org/documentation.html) syntax.
+You can use latex in your file see https://github.com/ChappiebotAI/chappiebotai.github.io/blob/master/_posts/2018-1-7-reinforce-and-neural-network.md for a example.
+4. Commit your changes and create a pull request